0 out of 1 rated this helpful - Rate this topic

 How to Create a Virtual Machine Template

-You can use the following procedure to create a virtual machine template.
+You can use the following procedure to create a virtual machine template in Virtual Machine Manager (VMM).
 Virtual machine templates help you create new virtual machines and configure tiers in a service template.
 For more information about service templates, see Creating Service Templates in VMM.

 If you base your new virtual machine template on an existing virtual machine template or on a virtual hard disk that is stored in the library, you can configure hardware settings, guest operating system settings, application installations, and the installation of instances of Microsoft SQL Server.
 You can configure each of these settings manually, or you can import the settings from an existing profile.
 For more information about creating profiles, see Creating Profiles and Templates in VMM.

-If you create a virtual machine template that is based on the Linux operating system, some of the Linux-specific settings, such as operating system specialization, work only if you deploy the Linux-based virtual machine on Hyper-V. For more information about creating Linux-based virtual machines, see Requirements for Linux-Based Virtual Machines.
+If you create a virtual machine template that is based on the Linux operating system, some of the Linux-specific settings, such as operating system specialization, work only if you deploy the Linux-based virtual machine on a Hyper-V host.
+Also, the option to create a virtual machine template that is based on an existing virtual machine that is deployed on a host is not applicable for Linux-based virtual machine templates.
+For more information about creating Linux-based virtual machines, see Requirements for Linux-Based Virtual Machines.

 To create a virtual machine template that is based on an existing virtual hard disk or virtual machine template